sho-kawano/sho-kawano.github.io/_pages/4_research.md

 General Research Interests:

 * Official Statistics
 * Small Area Estimation and other model-based inference of survey data
 * Dependent Data Modeling (spatial, temporal)
 * Bayesian Methods
+* Application in Public Policy and Ecology

-My current focus is on Bayesian Small Area Estimation models.
+I currently focus on Bayesian Small Area Estimation models.
 I am working on an extension to the Fay-Herriot Model using a spatial spike & slab prior.

 Generally speaking, I believe [official statistics](https://en.wikipedia.org/wiki/Official_statistics) presents so many possibilities for statisticians to connect their work to public policy.